colurw/chess_NN/readme.md

 prompted to choose from a selection of fully-developed openings.

 The neural network is based on the Keras Functional API, which allows the user to build networks with non-standard topologies.
-The ChessNN input layer accepts a 64x13 one-hot array (64 squares than can be empty, or filled by one of 6 black, or 6 white, pieces).
+The Chess_NN input layer accepts a 64x13 one-hot array (64 squares than can be empty, or filled by one of 6 black, or 6 white, pieces).
 The outputs are 64 multi-class classifiers.
 Each classifier is a softmax layer that produces a 13-feature probability vector - where the highest